What makes a safe environment for office based procedures?

 - Making sure that the patient has had an appropriate health assessment and that the patient is safe to undergo anesthesia

-- Making sure that the procedure being done is appropriate for a non-hospital setting.
+- Making sure that the procedure that is done is appropriate for a non-hospital setting.

 Facility Safety Standards

-If these standards are met, then there should basically be no difference in safety between office or hospital based surgery.
-Obviously in an office, the biggest missing ingredient is the presence of other unique health care providers to offer consultations or assistance in the event of an emergency.
-However, the downsides of being in the hospital are the higher risk of hospital acquired infections (superbugs), higher costs for patients, less control over operating room personnel, and more wait time/red tape.
+If these standards are met, then there should basically be no difference in safety between the office or hospital-based surgery.
+Obviously, in an office, the biggest missing ingredient is the presence of other unique health care providers to offer consultations or assistance in the event of an emergency.
+However, the downsides of being in the hospital are the higher risk of hospital-acquired infections (superbugs), higher costs for patients, less control over operating room personnel, and more wait time/red tape.